 The Business Guy

 The president’s presumptive pick for chairman is Kevin McIntyre, a partner at the Ohio-based firm Jones Day and co-head of the law firm’s energy practice.

 Picking McIntyre would be in keeping with Trump’s stance as an outsider who places business success over political experience.
 But McIntyre also would bring deep experience with federal regulation to the position.
 He has broad experience advising clients on cases before FERC, including several cases regarding gas pipelines.

-McIntyre or his team also has advised clients on acquisitions such as Lakeside Energy’s February 2015 sales of generation assets to Starwood Energy Group Global and American National Power’s July 2006 acquisition of the Coleto Creek plant from a joint venture of Sempra Energy and Riverstone Holdings.
+McIntyre or his team also have advised clients on acquisitions such as Lakeside Energy’s February 2015 sale of generation assets to Starwood Energy Group Global and American National Power’s July 2006 acquisition of the Coleto Creek plant from a joint venture of Sempra Energy and Riverstone Holdings.
 McIntyre’s team has also advised on transmission rate cases before FERC.

 McIntyre would be a “terrific” pick, said Caileen Gamache, counsel at Chadbourne & Parke.
 He is smart and personable, she said, and she is encouraged at the prospect that Trump might pick someone with a diverse practice background.